-The remaining expenses associated with managing the Company, including general and administrative expenses, were similar to the prior year as the company maintained stable operating costs.
-The resulting net loss was \$1,054,513 for the second quarter of 2021.
+The remaining expenses associated with managing the Company, including patent costs, professional fees, wages and general and administrative expenses, were similar to the prior year as the company maintained stable operating costs.
+The resulting net income was \$881,969 for the third quarter of 2021.

 Management of the Company expects to maintain a controlled cost environment for progressing each of the technology development projects described in ITEM 2 - Overall Performance.
-Management expects an increased pace of expenditures during the remainder of 2021 in order to advance certain proprietary technologies through initial clinical trials and toward viable commercial opportunities.
+Management expects an increased pace of expenditures during the next six to twelve months, if required, to advance certain proprietary technologies through new clinical trials and toward viable commercial opportunities.
 If deemed necessary, management of the Company will access capital markets to raise more funds to complement existing resources.
 Please see ITEM 6 - Liquidity, for more information.